 McDonald’s (MCD) can be volatile, however, drive-through business has picked up at many of its international locations in the pandemic’s wake, including a well-publicized three-hour wait at one of its France locations and a two-mile line at a drive-through in Austria.
 McDonald’s has also managed to stay ahead of the competition, an example of which is its always-improving digital drive-through menu (which adjusts for time of day, weather and previous customer orders).

 Science and engineering juggernaut DuPont de Nemours (DD) derives a large percentage of its profits from overseas sales.
 As such, a weak dollar tends to increase its earnings and often boosts its stock price.
-DuPont was recently upgraded by two well-known Wall Street institutions, and the firm has positioned itself to navigate through the choppy pandemic environment.
+DuPont was recently upgraded by a handful of well-known Wall Street institutions, and the firm has positioned itself to navigate through today’s choppy markets.
 It’s also focusing on high-demand areas such as biosciences, construction and electronics and semiconductors.
 The last time the dollar index showed sustained weakness in 2017, DuPont’s share price posted a 30% gain that year.
-This year, it’s up only 12%, but a weaker dollar could provide a tailwind for the stock.
+This year, it’s down 22%, but has returned 15% in the last month, and a weaker dollar could provide a tailwind for the stock.

 Mining companies also benefit from a weakening dollar, as commodity prices typically move inversely to the dollar index.
 One of the most sensitive industries to a soft dollar is gold mining, with gold being a quintessential inflation hedge.
 Worth mentioning is Kinross Gold Corp.
 (KGC), a senior mining firm that acquires, explores, and develops gold properties in the U.S., Russia, Brazil, Chile, Ghana, and Mauritania.

-The current environment is favorable, and continued weakness in the dollar would give Kinross an added profit boost.
+The current environment is favorable for gold, and continued weakness in the dollar would give Kinross an added profit boost.

 Forecasting the dollar’s trend is a notoriously difficult task due to the myriad of variables involved.
 If the dollar continues to weaken, the stocks mentioned here should be able to benefit from it.